joshrp/moonlight-docs/Frequently-Asked-Questions.md

 We welcome pull requests.
 If you'd like to port Moonlight to a new platform, please [join our Discord server](https://moonlight-stream.org/discord).
 We would be happy to share our knowledge with you to help you bring Moonlight to a new platform.

+## Why doesn't my audio work after I stop streaming?

+This is almost always because you haven't truly ended your streaming session; you've just disconnected from it.

+When you just exit the stream or close Moonlight, the session remains running on your host PC to ensure you don't lose progress in the game or application that you're streaming.
+This behavior also allows you to seamlessly pick up your streaming session from a totally different device without having to restart your game.

+If you select your PC in Moonlight, you will see that the app you were streaming still has the Play button icon on it, which indicates the session for that app is still active.

+To end your streaming session, select the running game and choose Quit App.
+Keep in mind that this will forcefully terminate the app on your host PC, so ensure you've saved your progress first!

 ## Why does my host PC resolution change to 720p when I start streaming?

 GeForce Experience only officially supports 720p, 1080p, and 4K streaming resolutions.
 Moonlight allows users to pick resolutions to stream that aren't on that officially supported list, but these will cause GeForce Experience to set the host PC resolution to 720p when streaming starts.